 We will now discuss the main idea of our algorithm.
-Our solution will move through several combinatorial problems that code different aspects of the $L_1$ -fitting of ultrametrics, but which do not generalize nicely to other norms.
+Our solution will move through several combinatorial problems that code different aspects of the L_1 -fitting of ultrametrics but that do not generalize nicely to other norms.

 Our result follows from a sequence of constant-factor-approximation reductions between problems.
 To achieve our final goal, we introduce several new problems that have a key role in the sequence of reductions.
-Some of the reductions and approximation bounds have already been extensively studied (e.g.: Correlation Clustering).
+Some of the reductions and approximation bounds have already been extensively studied (e.g., Correlation Clustering).
 A roadmap of this sequence of results is given in Figure 1.
+While some the reductions and techniques we use for our new constant factor approximation were known, we do not make use of anything published since the previous $O((\log n)(\log \log n))$ factor approximation of Ailon and Charikar [4].